turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 - [What's Wrong With ERC-20 Token](https://ihodl.com/analytics/2018-10-04/whats-wrong-erc-20-token/)
 - [Critical problems of ERC20 token standard](https://medium.com/@dexaran820/erc20-token-standard-critical-problems-3c10fd48657b)

-The bottom line always comes down to money.
+The bottom line always comes down to "show me the money".
 The key to NEAR's success will be its ability to attract capital flows into NEAR through tokens.
 We need to come together as a community to design and build the best token solution and experience on NEAR.

 > Hindsight is 20/20